 In Biology,

-In Chemistry,
+In Che

 Unit 1- Where Did the Elements Come From?- Students consider a supernova and how it relates to chemistry by studying fusion and fission reactions, their role is creating or destroying elements, the properties of stars, how we analyze the light from stars to determine what they are made of, and how the periodic table represents the trends and properties of the various elements.